-A comma-separated list of package names and globs that must not be pulled from this repository.
-This is useful if multiple repositories provide the same package and you want to make sure it comes from a particular repository.
+A comma-separated list of package names and globs that must not be fetched from this repository.
+This is useful if multiple repositories provide the same package and you want to make sure it is not fetched from a particular repository during installation.